 See the VFX Overview for a list and demonstration of the different Prefab shaders.

 See the Tinkering with the Vuforia VFX Library for guides on configuring the Target VFX component for Model Targets, Ground Plane, and for working with multiple visual effects.
+See also the Minimap for Area Targets to create an accurate navigation aid out of the Area Target mesh.

 The VFX Library requires that you configure it with a target Observer.